-To study the efficacy of different molecules total six synthetic insecticides and three bio rational agents were tested for their efficacy in managing the tea mosquito bug along with untreated control.
-Experiment was conducted in randomized complete block design with 9 treatments and 3 replications.
+To study the efficacy of different molecules total of six synthetic insecticides and three bio-rational agents were tested for their efficacy in managing the tea mosquito bug along with an untreated control.
+The experiment was conducted in randomised complete block design with 9 treatments and 3 replications.
 Each tree formed one treatment.
 Totally 27 trees were used for the experiment.
-The treatments are randomly assigned to individual tree.
-Insecticides applied at the time of severe infestation.
+The treatments are randomly assigned to individual trees.
+Insecticides are applied at the time of severe infestation.
 Knapsack sprayer was used for imposing the treatments.
-The treatments were imposed two times at 15 days interval.
-Commencing first spray with the incidence of Helopeltis spp.
+The treatments were imposed twice at 15 days intervals.
+Commencing the first spray with the incidence of Helopeltis spp.
 During July 2024 and the second spray was given at15days interval after the first spray application.
 Pre-treatment count was made a day before imposition of treatments.
-Post treatment counts were taken at an interval of three, seven and fifteen days respectively after treatment.
+Post-treatment counts were taken at interval of three, seven and fifteen days, respectively, after treatment.
 For recording observations, four branches were selected from each plant in each direction.
-Observations were made on total number of both affected and healthy parts viz., young leaves, flower buds and fruits of the plants.
+Observations were made on the total number of both affected and healthy parts, viz., young leaves, flower buds and fruits of the plants.
 Guava fruits at pea and marble size were selected for recording observations.
-The same was done for second spray of insecticides.
-Data was analysed using ANOVA for drawing suitable inferences.
-The per cent incidence due to TMB obtained was subjected to Arc sign transformation using OPI STAT and then subjected to statistical analysis.
+The same was done for the second spray of insecticides.
+Data was analysed using ANOVA to draw suitable inferences.
+The percentage incidence due to TMB obtained was subjected to Arc sign transformation using OPI STAT and then subjected to statistical analysis.

-The data obtained was converted into per cent damage using following formula:
+The data obtained was converted into per cent damage using the following formula: